How to Be a Medical English Teacher in the AI Era

 The reading paper of the Academic IELTS test is a tough one.
 You have to read 3 academic texts taken from journals, reports and articles and answer 40 questions on them in 1 hour.
-The texts are long – up to 2,000 words each.
+The texts are long – between 2,000 and 2,750 words.
 This means you have to develop the ability to understand the main points quickly, as well as the ability to find the answers to the questions without reading every single word.

 The best practice exercise to of all is to simply read.
 When you get used to reading articles from newspapers and magazines, you will have fewer problems with long articles in the test itself.